 For spray painting purposes, I set up the cinder blocks on my lawn in the configuration I'd planned for the porch.
 Then, I sprayed the crap outta them.

 Instead of forking over $200 for a cushion and cover from CPWM, I decided to wedge the cushions from my grody IKEA couch onto the bench.
-I ended up moving the cinder blocks further apart to accommodate the cushions & eventually, they fit! (and were FREE!)
+I ended up moving the cinder blocks further apart to accommodate the cushions & eventually, they fit! (and were FREE!).
+Maybe you could steal cushions from a couch tossed in a back alley.
+Just an idea.

 Then, I tucked in a tapestry the beyonce and I bought while we were in Tanzania in 2012.
 We bought it, declaring, "We're going to make pillows out of these!"
 Still haven't... but now we have an awesome cover for our bench.
 You could use a cool flat sheet or find a cheapie piece of fabric... or you could go to Tanzania and pick one of these up for yourself.
 Up to you!